Freddie Freeman Player Props: Dodgers vs. Yankees

 - Live Stream: Watch this game on Fubo!

 Looking to place a prop bet on Freddie Freeman?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Freddie Freeman At The Plate

-- Among the qualified hitters in MLB action, he ranks second in batting average, second in on-base percentage, and third in slugging.
+- He ranks second in batting average, third in on base percentage, and fifth in slugging among the qualifying hitters in baseball.

-- Freeman is batting .524 with one homer during his last games and is riding a 20-game hitting streak.

-- Freeman has had an RBI in 21 games this year (36.8%), including eight multi-RBI outings (14.0%).
+- Freeman has driven in a run in 21 games this season (36.2%), including eight games with more than one RBI (13.8%).
 He has also driven home three or more of his team's runs in five contests.

+- In 38 of 58 games this season, he has scored, and 11 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.